ASKabalan/Dorian/README.md

 ▐▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▌
 ```

+> This repo is a fork of https://gitlab.mpcdf.mpg.de/fferlito/dorian
+> The goal of this repo is simplify the usage and make it usuable on raw lightcone arrays rather than read file from disk

 Deflection Of Rays In Astrophysical Numerical simulations

 Dorian is a Python package to compute full-sky ray-traced weak gravitational lensing maps starting from cosmological simulations.